 In 2011, his 20th year as Artistic Director, Stephen choreographed ID, (Belong) and developed the concept of Bloodland in collaboration with Wayne Blair and Kathy Balngayngu Marika, directing the production for Sydney Theatre Company.
 In celebration of The Australian Ballet’s 50th anniversary in 2012, Stephen was invited to create a new work Warumuk – in the dark night bringing together dancers from the Ballet and Bangarra, performed in Melbourne, Sydney and New York.
 Stephen made his directorial debut in 2012, directing the chapter Sand in the feature film The Turning and was Artistic Associate for Sydney Theatre Company’s production of The Secret River as part of the Sydney Festival.
 That same year Stephen received the NAIDOC Award for Artist of the Year and won a Helpmann Award for Best Choreography in a Dance or Physical Theatre work for ID (Belong).

-Last year Stephen choreographed Blak with dancer/choreographer Daniel Riley, commissioned Dance Clan 3, a new work choreographed by Bangarra’s women featuring in the inaugural Corroboree Sydney and accepted the Australian Arts in Asia Award – Dance, for Bangarra’s 2012/13 tour to Mongolia, Vietnam and Thailand with Spirit.
+In 2013 Stephen choreographed Blak with dancer/choreographer Daniel Riley, commissioned Dance Clan 3, a new work choreographed by Bangarra’s women featuring in the inaugural Corroboree Sydney and accepted the Australian Arts in Asia Award – Dance, for Bangarra’s 2012/13 tour to Mongolia, Vietnam and Thailand with Spirit.

 In 2014 Stephen choreographed Bangarra’s acclaimed new work Patyegarang.
 This production celebrated Bangarra’s 25th anniversary and was seen by over 36,000 people nationally, making it Bangarra’s most successful season yet.
 That same year, Stephen led the company’s largest ever regional tour, performing in regional centres and remote Aboriginal and Torres Strait Islander communities over nine weeks.